zhiye6/zhiye6.github.io/resume.md

 ## Projects

-#### Coffee Culture in Seattle
-*	Utilizing ESRI’s ArcGIS, I created a story map journal that narrates the Coffee Culture in Seattle.
-The purpose of the story map is to provide insight about Seattle’s coffee culture and the welcoming community that puts great effort in producing the highest quality of coffee and customer experience.

-#### Mapping Breast Cancer Mortality in the US
-*	Using ArcMap, I mapped breast cancer mortality rates and mortality rate ratio between ethnic groups in the US.
-Afterwards, I performed a hot spot analysis to map where the mortality rates are highest.
+#### Healthcare Database
+*	Led a team of 4 to design and develop a Healthcare Database that allows users to store and query information regarding the hospital, staff, appointments, etc. Wrote DDL and DML statements to build and test with synthetic transactions (hundreds of thousands) to ensure the capabilities of the database.

 #### Wisconsin Breast Cancer Classification
-*	Working with the Wisconsin Breast Cancer Dataset, I created a summary table to showcase statistics for each variable in the dataset.
-Subsequently, I analyzed numerous logistic regression models and its accuracy and F-score to determine the diagnosis based on the data is either malignant or benign.
+*	Analyzed and cleaned the Wisconsin Breast Cancer Dataset.
+Extracted specific variables such as diagnosis, concpoints.mean, fracdim.mean, etc. to analyze numerous logistic regression models.
+*   Computed accuracy and F-score on models to predict whether the diagnosis is malignant or benign.

+#### Predicting Adult Income That Will Exceed $50,000 per Year
+*   Performed data cleaning and supervised machine learning via decision tree and nearest neighbor.
+*   Computed statistics of adults with income greater than $50,000, income inequality across gender for varying occupations, income of adults for varying education, and created visualizations using plotly.
+*   Integrated testing throughout the project to ensure functions were outputting correct values and results.

 ## Skills, Interests, & Awards
-*	**Technical skills:** R, Python, SQL, Java, Tableau, Microsoft Power BI, Word, PowerPoint, Excel, Atom, Figma, InVision, Miro, FileZilla, Google MyMaps, ESRI StoryMaps, QGIS, ArcGIS, CartoDB
+*	**Languages:** SQL, R, Python, Tableau, Microsoft Power BI, Java, HTML, CSS
-*	**Interests:** Sports, Cooking, Traveling, Hiking, Music
+*   **Technical:** Miro, Figma, InVision, Whimsical, Atom, ArcGIS, QGIS, ArcMap, Microsoft Office
-*	**Awards**: Dean’s List, University of Washington, 2019 - 2020
+*   **Awards:** Dean’s List, University of Washington: Autumn 2019 - Spring 2021
+*   **Interests:** Basketball, Cooking, Hiking, Weightlifting, Running, Sneakers, Tea/Boba, Coffee